lighthea/MiniMeditron-Prototype/README.md

 ### Full automatic report generation

-This subtask takes as input the JSON formatted data of all the other tasks and produces a short report in human readable language explaining the logic of the diagnostic and the treatment.
+This subtask takes as input the JSON formatted data of all the other tasks and produces a short report in human-readable language explaining the logic of the diagnostic and the treatment.
 The output is a free form text summarising the whole process.

+## Data

+### Data sources

+The data used is a combination of case studies and guidelines.
+Each data source must be associated to one or multiple tasks.
+Those tasks allow to link a structural representation of the data to the task it is used for.
+The tasks are :
+- Case description
+  - Comes in three forms :
+    - Contains only symptoms
+    - Contains symptoms and diagnosis
+    - Contains symptoms, diagnosis and treatment
+- Diagnostics : A file containing a list of conditions and their associated symptoms
+- Treatments : A file containing a list of treatments and their associated conditions

 ## Coding framework